 I thought I would share what my kids are liking at the moment, and I am hoping that in the comments you will chime in with what your kids’ favourites are (and any challenges you are facing.)

-We took these pictures for you quickly each morning before leaving the house, but couldn’t resist first showing them to a few other friends…
+We took these pictures of the lunches for you quickly each morning before leaving the house and couldn’t resist also showing a few other “friends” what we packed…

 Here’s what was in the lineup: